onivim/oni-version-manager/README.md

 ovm uninstall [VERSION]
 ovm install [VERSION]

-ovm path [VERSION]
+ovm path [VERSION / develop]
 ```

 The `VERSION` can be:

 -   `latest` - this will get the latest GitHub release binaries.

 And later, it'd be nice to have:

 -   The ability to specify a tag, like `ovm v0.3.4`
 -   The ability to specify a branch, like `ovm master`

 The `install` command will grab the Oni binaries in a local cache.

 The `path` command will return the path to the Oni binaries, or an error if it has not been installed.